 There are situations in which the use of force to defend yourself or defend another being is justifiable.
 Our criminal law allows for this, and yet also places a burden on us to utilize any other options available to us before we use force.
 It would be good for dog trainers to also be held accountable for their use of aversion and force in this way.
 I wonder what would change if trainers had to to build a case for their actions, including specifics of what other options had been considered, employed and discontinued or discarded before even trying them.

-Whenever I use force, I do three things:
+Whenever I use force (which is rare), I do three things:

 Replacing the phrase “I had to. . .” with “I chose to. . .” puts the responsibility where it belongs: on the trainer who made the choice to use techniques or equipment.
 It helps us all remember that in making that choice, by definition we excluded other possibilities.
 When using force, we need to be very clear that in discarding other options, other possible solutions, we may also be choosing to limit what is possible when we push ourselves.

 In that moment when she trustingly agreed to let me use force on her dog, I found something in myself that surprised me further: a little voice that challenged me to push myself further, to help this dog without force.
 It was like having a gauntlet thrown down at my feet.
-Do it without force, without ego, without justifying force.
+By myself, to myself the challenge: Do it without force, without ego, without justifying force.